Generalization of Long-Range Machine Learning Potentials in Complex Chemical Spaces: Conflicts of interest

 \subsection{Data Availability}

 The datasets used in this study are publicly available to download.
-Details on the creation of utilized subsets of ODAC25 and OMOL25 datasets can be found in Supplementary Information section 1.
+Our experiments utilized QMOF v1.4, OMOL25 (accessed June 20, 2025), and ODAC25 (accessed September 3, 2025).
+Details on the creation of utilized subsets of ODAC25 and OMOL25 datasets can be found in the Supplementary Information section 1.